inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 * Exposing a self-hosted service from a Kubernetes cluster for development and testing.
 * Exposing dashboards or services from your Raspberry Pi.

-Finally, inlets PRO was created to do all of the above, but also to avoid the rate-limits and corporate banning of SaaS tunnels like Ngrok.

 ## Differences vs. Ngrok

+SaaS-based tunnels like Ngrok and later clones are incredibly cheap to run as a service, and the pricing is a race to the bottom.
+If you just want a few webhooks, and don't care about privacy, integration, self-hosting and the rate-limits don't get in your way, then it's easy to see why the price is attractive.

+inlets PRO was created help developers expose endpoints during development and for self-hosting.
+Its main difference?
+It can be self-hosted which means that rate-limits and corporate banning of SaaS tunnels does not affect your productivity.
+It also works well as a replacement for SSH tunnels and was built with the cloud and containers in mind.

 ### Never banned